 If you are creating your own messages, here are some things to consider:

-1. Use analytics to help create an HTML-compatible messages: Email Service Providers vary quite a bit on how they interpret HTML code.
+Email Service Providers vary quite a bit in how they interpret HTML code.
 If you have data about your users already, it can help you test out and refine your message.
-For instance, if you know that 95% of your users are using as certain provider, you can focus your design for that platform.
-If you don’t have analytics, you can use available resources to find out what some of the most common platforms are.
-The SendGrid 2019 Email Benchmark and Engagement Study has useful statistics on this topic.
+For instance, if you know that 95% of your users are using a certain provider, you can focus your design on that platform.
+If you don’t have analytics, you can use resources to find out what some of the most common platforms are.

-2. Optimize your layout- Generally single-column layouts work better across various platforms.
-Also, if you make sure to set your width to 600 pixels, your email should fit across all ESPs.
+Generally, single-column layouts work better across various platforms.
+Also, if you set your width to 600 pixels, your email should fit across all ESPs.
 And last, using table tags instead of div tags will also better support your layout since not all email clients support div tags.
 By following these layout guidelines, you can make sure your message has the best chance of showing up as you intended in the customer inbox.

-3. Include the right text- Whether you are using SendGrid templates or your own templates, styling fonts is pretty easy to do by changing settings in design mode.
+Whether you are using HandySends templates or your own templates, styling fonts is pretty easy to do by changing settings in design mode.
 When you are coding your own messages, make sure to include only in-line CSS, since externally linked files generally get blocked by some ESPs.
 You also want to make sure to include alt-text to caption graphics in the event that your images are blocked or don’t load correctly.
 Always remember to use a standard font so that it does not throw off the alignment of your text and make it unreadable.

-Now that you know some of the ways you can make sure you provide an effective email message that will look good across platforms, you can head to SendGrid and star testing out what you have learned.
-Remember, you can use these tips in creating transactional emails as well.
-SendGrid also has transactional templates that you can use in SendGrid’s repository of Open Source Transactional Email Templates.
+Now that you know some of the ways you can make sure you provide an effective email message that will look good across platforms, you can head to HandySends and start testing out what you have learned.
+Remember, you can use these tips for creating transactional emails as well.
+HandySends also has transactional templates that you can use in HandySends’s repository.
 Happy Sending!